josedv82/shinyAMS-resources/README.md

 ### About this document

 Over the last decade I've been exposed in different ways to some of the most common AMS platforms available to sport medicine and performance teams.
 I have also been involved in designing, building and deploying athlete data management solutions using a variety of business intelligence tools.
-In recent years, I started to rely more on [Shiny](https://shiny.rstudio.com/) than other options as my framework of choice to build interactive web applications, some of which, ended up fully replacing commercial software, some others were simply developed to cover a specific need that other commercial products were not covering at that exact time.
+In recent years, I started to rely more on [Shiny](https://shiny.rstudio.com/) than other options as my framework of choice to build interactive web applications, some of which, ended up fully replacing commercial software, some others were simply developed to cover a specific need that other products were not able to cover at that exact time.

 Some degree of familiarity with the [R language](https://www.r-project.org/about.html) and Shiny programming is needed to better understand the resources shown on this document.
 If this is not the case, I recommend checking out some of the many great publicly available [resources](https://mastering-shiny.org/) to learn the basics of Shiny.
 My goal is to highlight and discuss various elements I tend to include or have the potential to improve user-app interaction, engagement and overall experience.
 As you can see, most of the focus will be on the [User Interface (UI)](https://en.wikipedia.org/wiki/User_interface) side of things.